vhaudiquet/ubuntu-project-docs/docs/reference/glossary.md

 Canonical Discourse
     A {term}`Discourse` instance for internal/Canonical-wide discussions.
-    The discussions here are only accessible to Canonical employes.
+    The discussions here are only accessible to Canonical employees.

     See also:
     * [Canonical Discourse](https://discourse.canonical.com)